acerv/ltx/README.md

 ## Build

-LTX can also be built as library in order to link its API inside a project and to run a custom initialization process for specific systems.
-This is currently used to [cross-compile kernel](/docs/cross.md) and to execute `ltx` as init process.
+LTX can also be built as library in order to link its API inside a project and to run a custom initialization process for specific systems, such as `initrd`.

     # libltx build
     make shared